 She smiled, looking down at the prism in her hand before returning her eyes to his again.
 “Because I finally discover you’re human like the rest of us.”

 He wrinkled his face in confusion.

 Joanne shrugged.
 “Come on.
 You acted so arrogant and robotic since you came here.
 How should I know you’re as human as the rest of us?”

-“I had to take this job serious,” He defended himself.
+“I had to take this job seriously,” He defended himself.

 “It doesn’t mean a thing around here, trust me.
-What you’re doing is playing a role you think is real because you’ve been watching too much of those daily cop versus gang dramas.”
+What you’re doing is playing a role you think is real because you’ve been watching too much of those daily cops versus gang dramas.”

 Jacky had to laugh at that comment.